Sylvain59650/drag-n-drop/README.md

 ## Availables Operations

-    - DND.makeDroppable(container) : create the container droppable, elements draggables can be drop on this zone.
+    - DND.makeDroppable(container,options) : create the container droppable, elements draggables can be drop on this zone.
+        - options : set remove property to true to remove element on drop
     - DND.makeDraggable(container) : declare all children of container as element draggable

+    - DND.allowDropCallback : function called to allow/disallow drop dragging element.
+Must return boolean.

 ## Specials Events
     - DND.drag : called when the drag operation start